Brooklyn College Academy: Buildings and facilities

 Brooklyn College Academy is housed at two sites.
 The first is a renovated warehouse, which is known as 'The Annex'.
 This building houses the lower school (grades 9–10).
 Annex is located at 350 Coney Island Avenue.

 The second is William James Hall on the Brooklyn College campus.
 This building houses the upper school (grades 11 & 12).
 Brooklyn College Academy shares William James Hall with Brooklyn College students.

 Admissions

 Students must apply to Brooklyn College Academy via the high school selection process in New York City Public Schools.
 But, for acceptance to Brooklyn College Academy, the students' academic record and attendance record are reviewed.

 Sports

-In 2015 the girls Brooklyn College Academy Bobcats beat the East Harlem Pride to win the Public School Athletic League's girls B Division city championship.
+In 2015, the girls Brooklyn College Academy Bobcats beat the East Harlem Pride to win the Public School Athletic League's girls B Division city championship.

-Alumni

-Notable alumni include rappers Lil' Kim, Foxy Brown, Jason Turner of X-Clan, and Erick Arc Elliott of Flatbush Zombies. as well as basketball player Tarik Phillip and journalist Hunter Walker.